Drake Bulldogs face the Valparaiso Beacons on 4-game win streak - WTOP News

 Des Moines, Iowa; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Drake will attempt to build upon its four-game win streak with a victory over Valparaiso.
+BOTTOM LINE: Drake aims to keep its four-game win streak intact when the Bulldogs take on Valparaiso.

-The Bulldogs are 9-1 on their home court.
-Drake has a 12-2 record against opponents above .500.
+The Bulldogs are 9-1 in home games.
+Drake is 13-1 when it wins the turnover battle and averages 10.1 turnovers per game.

 The Beacons have gone 3-5 against MVC opponents.
-Valparaiso is 5-8 against opponents over .500.
+Valparaiso is second in the MVC with 9.7 offensive rebounds per game led by Kasper Sepp averaging 2.5.

-Drake’s average of 6.7 made 3-pointers per game this season is just 0.1 more made shots on average than the 6.6 per game Valparaiso allows.
-Valparaiso averages 7.7 made 3-pointers per game this season, 2.4 more made shots on average than the 5.3 per game Drake gives up.
+Drake’s average of 6.7 made 3-pointers per game this season is only 0.1 more made shots on average than the 6.6 per game Valparaiso allows.
+Valparaiso averages 20.6 more points per game (77.7) than Drake gives up (57.1).

-TOP PERFORMERS: Bennett Stirtz is averaging 17.3 points, 6.4 assists and 2.4 steals for the Bulldogs.
+TOP PERFORMERS: Bennett Stirtz is scoring 17.3 points per game and averaging 4.0 rebounds for the Bulldogs.
+Mitch Mascari is averaging 3.2 made 3-pointers over the last 10 games.

-Cooper Schwieger is shooting 49.2% and averaging 14.4 points for the Beacons.
+Cooper Schwieger is scoring 14.4 points per game with 7.2 rebounds and 0.6 assists for the Beacons.
+All Wright is averaging 12.2 points and 2.5 rebounds while shooting 37.2% over the past 10 games.

 LAST 10 GAMES: Bulldogs: 8-2, averaging 69.3 points, 29.0 rebounds, 13.4 assists, 9.9 steals and 2.3 blocks per game while shooting 49.0% from the field.
 Their opponents have averaged 56.5 points per game.